dahami4096/Digit-Recognizer/README.md

 Using an 80/20 split, the dataset was split into training and test sets, with 80% of the data used for model training and 20% for evaluation of performance.

-The project initially considered two algorithms: Logistic Regression and K-Nearest Neighbors (KNN).
+The project initially considered two algorithms:
+- Logistic Regression
+- K-Nearest Neighbors (KNN).

 Logistic Regression: Logistic Regression is a linear classification algorithm used for binary and multi-class classification problems.
-Equation (Sigmoid Function): The logistic function 1 1+𝑒−𝑧

-maps the linear combination z = ßo + ẞ1x1 + ẞ2x2 + ... +
+Equation (Sigmoid Function): The logistic function 1/(1+𝑒−𝑧) maps the linear combination z = ßo + ẞ1x1 + ẞ2x2 + ... + ẞnxn.
-ẞnxn.
 It models the probability of the occurrence of a class using a sigmoid function and optimizes coefficients to minimize error.

 K-Nearest Neighbors (KNN): KNN is a non-parametric algorithm used for classification and regression.It uses the 'k' nearest neighbors' majority vote in the feature space to